-Name and General Location of Source(s): Water supply consists of 2 well located within District boundaries (East Montclaire Well and West Montclaire Well)
+Name and General Location of Source(s): Water supply consists of 2 well located within District boundaries (East Montclaire Well and West Montclaire Well).
+The Montclaire East Well was not utilized in 2023.

 Drinking Water Source Assessment Information: The most recent drinking water source assessment for the East Montclaire Well and West Montclaire Well was completed in October of 2017.
 No contaminants associated with the identified activities were detected in the water supply.
 The Montclaire wells are considered most vulnerable to these activities: